Tabasom Heidari

 Flow Chair

-Year: 2025Role: DesignerTools: Rhino, Laser-cut
+Year: 2025Role: DesignerTools: Rhino 3d, Adobe Autocad

 Swipe horizontally, or scroll the page — the strip drifts in a loop — arrow keys when focused.

-Flow Chair — full form
+Flow Chair — full form wood

-Flow Chair — assembly detail
+Flow Chair — assembly detail plexi

-Flow Chair — layered modules
+Flow Chair — full form wood

-Flow Chair — full form
+Flow Chair — full form plexi

-Flow Chair — assembly detail
+Flow Chair — assembly detail plexi

 see more